 3. Warren London Hydrating Butter Leave-In Conditioner

-- Aloe vera and humectants: Soothe irritation and draw moisture into the skin
+- Aloe vera and humectants: Draws moisture into the skin for lasting relief.

-- Works on all coat types: Effective for detangling and managing matted fur
+- Works on all coat types: Effective for detangling and softening fur.

-Compared to rinse-out conditioners, this leave-in option prioritizes convenience and ongoing hydration.
-The main tradeoff is that the fragrance may be too strong for dogs with sensitive skin, so a test patch is recommended.
+Compared to rinse-out conditioners, this product prioritizes ease of use and convenience.
+The main tradeoff is that its strong fragrance may not suit dogs with very sensitive skin.

 - Soothes dry, itchy skin